Survey & tool

 The SWORD survey and COVID-19 response survey

 Access the survey.
 We would like to thank What Works for Children’s Social Care for their consultation on this survey.
 This survey also includes a set of questions to assess wellbeing in the context of working under lock down and social distancing conditions.
+This survey will be open in Spring and Autumn each year for periods of six weeks.
+The next opening is from the 13 April until 28 May 2021.

 How to use the SWORD survey and COVID-19 response survey